HEALTH

 for everyone in our region

-Investing in FAU Health today prepares Florida for the health care needs of tomorrow.
+Investing in Health today prepares Florida for the health care needs of tomorrow.

 With an aging population and a recent pandemic, demand for health care has never been higher — but the workforce continues to shrink.
-FAU Health is on a mission to train the next generation of medical professionals and ensure a better quality of life for everyone in our region.
+Florida Atlantic is on a mission to train the next generation of medical professionals and ensure a better quality of life for everyone in our region.
 But we can’t do it without you.

 FAU can train an additional